 Coast Guard rescues 2 New Yorkers

+The Coast Guard rescues 2 New Yorkers early Monday morning, August 11, 2025.
 Both individuals went missing while riding a personal watercraft in New York’s Lower Bay.
+Rescues like this are commonplace for the mighty Coast Guard.

-Initial Report and Search Efforts
+Initial Report on Coast Guard rescues 2 New Yorkers and Search Efforts

 Around 1 a.m., a personal watercraft operator contacted Coast Guard Sector New York.